spences10/mcp-memory-libsql/README.md

 }
 ```

 Vector search input: The server accepts vector queries as JSON arrays (e.g., `[0.1, 0.2, 0.3, 0.4]`).
 Numeric strings like `"0.1"` are also accepted.
-The default embedding dimension is 4.
+The default embedding dimension is 4 (configurable via `EMBEDDING_DIMS`).

+### Embedding Dimensions

+The embedding column type is created as `F32_BLOB(N)`, where `N` comes from `EMBEDDING_DIMS` (default 4).
+If you change `EMBEDDING_DIMS` for an existing database file, you should create a new database or run a manual migration, as automatic dimensionality migration is not performed.

+### Transports: stdio and SSE

+This server supports both stdio transport (default) and SSE transport.
+Use `-transport sse -addr :8080 -sse-endpoint /sse` to run an SSE endpoint.
+Clients must use an SSE-capable MCP client (e.g., go-sdk `SSEClientTransport`) to connect.

 ## Development